transcom/mymove/docs/adr/0068-use-fake-data-factories-with-fake-data-generators-to-create-test-data.md

 We have complex data models that can vary a lot depending on the situation, e.g. an HHG shipment looks very different from a PPM shipment.
 This can make writing tests for our code more difficult because even if we aren't doing something that affects every part of an object, we might still need to know the correct way to set up the data before we can even test the part that we are interacting with.
-The problems with the way we do things now are a bit different between the frontend and backend, but the chosen solution would ideally help with both.
+The problem with the way we do things now are a bit different between the frontend and backend, but the chosen solution would ideally help with both.

 Continuing with the shipment model example, if we want to write a test for a services counselor editing a shipment to